woodchuck00/full_partipants_list/README.md

 - Go to live chat window https://www.youtube.com/live_chat?...
 - Click on the extension icon
 - Click generate list button
+- storage will need to be cleared at the start of every new live stream

 # How To Install
 - click code drop down, download zip